Treasury¶

 Filtering¶

-The transaction list can be filtered by:
+The transactions table can be filtered by:

 Date range